 Related: Aquarium Restaurant Nashville, Tennessee – An Underwater Dining Experience

 Right outside the museum is the L&N Caboose from on old train.

-Next to the church is the original steps to the court house.
+Next to the church is the original steps to the courthouse.

-Then you come up on the Doctor’s Office.
+Then you come to the Doctor's Office.

-Next was the country store, or general store. (you can see the garage behind it but we didn’t go over there because there was a group taking pictures and my kids were ready for lunch!)
+Next was the country store or general store. (you can see the garage behind it but we didn't go over there because there was a group taking pictures and my kids were ready for lunch!)

 The inside is furnished as it might have been back in the day.
 It was a great lesson to my kids on how they used to make most of their own food and even clothes.
 This is also where many people would get their mail.
 If you remember in the Waltons some would even get their phone calls here too.

-Next we headed to the blacksmith shop it was set up perfect to explain how everything worked.
+Then, we headed to the blacksmith shop it was set up perfect to explain how everything worked.

-Other buildings , and points of interest you can see.
+Other buildings, and points of interest you can see.

 The Ash Hopping for soap making.
 The other 3 wells.
 The Leeman House where you can see how a typical house would look prior to 1870, including period décor.

-There is also a one room log cabin, built in the early 1800’s.
+There is also a one-room log cabin, built in the early 1800’s.
 They also have the world’s largest cedar bucket, and the Stone’s River Garage.
 They also have a turn of the century fire engine and a Conestoga Wagon.